What kind of support does a foster carer get?

 (The child is smiling and clapping at the female carer, who is also smiling at the child)7yo: YES!
 Aunty, isn’t it you can tell dark spooky not to hurt me?

 Female carer: Yes, I’ll tell her every night — and you have to believe me that I can keep you safe here.
 Nothing bad happens here.

-I’m not a miracle worker.
-I just asked some skillful questions to get the child and the carer to reflect on what they already do that works and tell them to do more of it!
+The SSW is not a miracle worker.
+They just asked some skilful questions to get the child and the carer to reflect on what they already do that works and tell them to do more of it!

 But it’s the way in which we use language, body language, playfulness and creativity which allows a child to really engage.
 The child in this example didn’t have half as many dark spookies after that and now (one year later) doesn’t have any problems at night at all.

 Your supervising social worker is a very competent professional who will be able to sit with you and show you the way to respond differently to a child, ensuring they can change and behave in a healthier way.

 What happens if I have an emergency or a difficulty out of hours?

 As a key part of our foster carer support provision, you’ll find us there for you, at the end of the phone.

 As mentioned above, our SSWs are on a rota, with one of us on call each week.
 We have one duty number that you can call when you have a challenge.
 Call us and we can talk you through it, give you advice and guidance, and check in later to ensure that things have settled down.
 Like I said before, it’s like a family – families don’t turn off at 5pm!